nh-server/switch-guide/docs/user_guide/emummc/sending_payload.md

     - The latest release of <a href="https://github.com/CTCaer/hekate/releases/" target="_blank">Hekate</a> (either the hekate_ctcaer bin or the hekate_ctcaer zip)
     - The latest release of <a href="https://github.com/suchmememanyskill/TegraExplorer/releases" target="_blank">TegraExplorer</a>
+If you do not want to run the fusee-gelee program, you may run a chromium based browser (you will need to do this as root on linux) and follow the steps for Chromebooks.
 ### Instructions

 !!! tip ""